cncoulter/Transcription-The-Plays-of-Roswitha/07 Callimachus.md

 ### Scene IV

 DRUSIANA.
 O Lord Jesus, what use is my vow of chastity?
 My beauty has all the same made this man love me.
 Pity my fears, O Lord.
 Pity the grief which has seized me.
 I know not what to do.
 If I tell anyone what has happened, there will be disorder in the city on my account; if I keep silence, only Thy grace can protect me from falling into the net spread for me.
 O Christ, take me to Thyself.
-Let me die swifdy.
+Let me die swiftly.
 Save me from being the ruin of a soul!

 ANDRONICUS.
 Drusiana, Drusiana!
 Christ, what blow has fallen on me!
 Drusiana is dead.
 Run one of you and fetch the holy man John.